geeth0430/geeth0430/README.md

   2. Test software manually with a sharp eye for detail

-  3. Explore automation with Selenium, Playwright & Cypress
+  3. Explore automation with Selenium, Playwright, Cypress & Postman

   4. Design creative work on the side 🎨